pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 --------------------

-Running 'make' at the top of the source tree will result in the debug version of pwsafe being built under src/ui/wxWidgets/GCCUnicodeDebug
+Running 'make' at the top of the source tree will result in the debug version of pwsafe being built under src/ui/wxWidgets/GCCUnicodeDebug, and the release version under src/ui/wxWidgets/GCCUnicodeRelease.

-(Note that under Fedora and RHEL5, wxGTK-devel doesn't support "wx-config --debug=yes --unicode=yes" so just "make" fails.
-The workaround is to use "make release".
-The release binary will be found under src/ui/wxWidgets/GCCUnicodeRelease.)
+Note that under Fedora and RHEL5, wxGTK-devel doesn't support "wx-config --debug=yes --unicode=yes" so just "make" fails.
+The workaround is to use "make release", which will only build the release version.

+Fedora 22 didn't rebuild wxGTK with gcc 5 yet it seems, to the ABI-version was at version 2, which was the default up until gcc 4.9.
+A way to solve this would be adding '-fabi-version=2' to the CXXFLAGS.

 Create a Debian Package
 =======================